Red Sift’s definitive guide to email security

 How can I overcome the SPF lookup limit?

 In reality, 10 lookups aren’t enough, because most businesses use a number of tools that send emails on their behalf.
 These will all have their own include statements, which will include IP addresses, and so will require lookups.
 If you go over the limit, then you’ll likely fail authentication and your deliverability will suffer.
+By 2026, dynamic SPF solutions have become the recommended approach for managing this limitation, replacing manual SPF flattening methods that require constant maintenance.

-Why might your SPF record fail?
+Why does my SPF record fail?

 One of the main reasons the SPF record might be failing for your email traffic is the “too many DNS lookups” error.
 The SPF specification limits the number of DNS lookups to 10.
 If your SPF record results in more than 10 DNS lookups then SPF will fail.
 The SPF mechanisms counted towards DNS lookups are: a, ptr, mx, include, redirect and exists. “ip4”, “ip6” and “all” do not count towards the lookup limit.

 If that all sounds a bit too technical, think about it this way.
 G Suite alone takes up 4 DNS lookups, add in Hubspot for marketing which uses 7 lookups then you’ll already be over the 10 lookup limit!
 As soon as you go over 10 SPF lookups, your email traffic will begin to randomly fail validation.
+This is why organizations in 2026 are shifting to dynamic SPF management rather than trying to manually maintain flattened records.

 What is DomainKeys Identified Mail (DKIM)?